Latin America

 Rivera Court, Detroit Institute of Arts, Detroit, MI, USA.
 Kustkopie.

 When Frida Kahlo and Diego Rivera arrived in Detroit, controversy was already brewing.
 The Great Depression hit Detroit especially hard and a few days before they arrived the Hunger March happened.
-Protesters demanding jobs marched to the River Rouge Plant where five people were killed and twenty were were wounded.
+Protesters demanding jobs marched to the River Rouge Plant where five people were killed and twenty were wounded.
 This would be the same plant that Rivera would visit to create the sketches for his mural.
 With so few jobs available in the US, the public was not happy that a Mexican artist was given the commission.
 Other critics were concerned with Rivera’s Marxist beliefs.

 Diego Rivera and Frida Kahlo in Detriot, 1933, Courtesy of Spencer Throckmorton Collection, New York